Would my own church welcome my friend? Did they get the hospitality vision?

 My friend was nervous.

-I’ve been watching his spiritual curiosity growing as we spend time together.
+I’ve been watching the growth of his spiritual curiosity as we spend time together.

-His only religious experience was from some of his childhood, but as an adult, church going was not part of his life.
+His only religious experience was in his childhood.
+As an adult, churchgoing was not part of his life.

 His only current church experience is what he sees portrayed on television when he happens to watch it.
-He might catch 5 minutes of the dancing worship, and then return an hour later while flipping channels to see that the people are still dancing.
+He might catch 5 minutes of the worship signing and dancing, and then return an hour later while flipping channels to see that the people are still dancing.

-Would we be like what he’s seen on TV?
+Would our church be like what he’s seen on TV?

 My friend knew nobody but my family.

-He choose to come.
-That would mean walking into a strange place, different people, a new face in the crowd.
+One day, he accepted my invitation.
+He chose to come.
+It would mean walking into a strange place, different people, and be a new face in the crowd.

 - Would he feel welcomed?